ed lavandera austin explosion update lead

 “As the bomb maker changes up design and geography, all residents of Austin and surrounding areas should avoid suspicious items,” Stratfor Threat Lens said.

-The latest explosion comes less than a week after police said three package explosions that happened over 10 days were connected.
-Those explosions killed a man and a teenager, and injured two others.
+The latest blast came less than a week after police said the three previous explosions – in a span of 10 days – were connected.
+Those blasts killed a man and a teenager, and wounded two others.

 The victims in those three explosions were African-American or Hispanic.
 Police have not discovered a motive, but have not ruled out the possibility those bombings could be hate crimes.